Annual Call for Proposals

 The OAD works closely with our sister IAU Offices mentioned above.
 But the OAD itself is primarily concerned with development and not education, research or outreach.
 For the OAD call for proposals, we are specifically looking for projects that will have a positive impact on sustainable development.
 Please note that projects may still utilize astronomy outreach or education based activities as long as they are in pursuit of clear development goals.
 Proposals for education or outreach activities without a compelling case for development are not funded through this call.

 To answer these questions and more, the OAD organised a webinar targeted at anyone planning to submit a proposal.
-We provided an overview of the call, a quick introduction to development, and heard from a few of the past successful applicants.
+We provided an overview of the call, a quick introduction to development, and how to go about designing an astro4dev project.

 Watch these videos to learn about some of our recent projects.